hiroshi-teramoto/reproduce_rrm/README.md

 * Sample data of GRRM output is in the directory Metal.
 The files required are `***EQ_list.log`, `***TS_list.log`, and `***TSn.log` (`n` is the indices of the transition states.).
 * As mentioned in the paper, the code does not support RRMs that include DC (dissociation channel) states or saddle connections.
 * The current version of the code only accept the connected RRMs as inputs (otherwise the assertion error `assert nx.is_connected(G)` occurs in rrm_reconstruction_v18.py.
-* If the input molecule is too big, GAP program `generate_rrm_v11.g` may stop with error.
-In this case, consider to increase the available memory for GAP.
-For the detail, see the instruction of GAP.
-For the detail, see the instruction of GAP (https://www.gap-system.org/)
+* The GAP program may stop with an error if the input molecule is too large.
+In this case, consider increasing the memory available to GAP.
+For details, see the GAP documentation. (https://www.gap-system.org/)
-* If the resulting RRM in shape space is too big, it may take a while for graphviz to visualize the graph.
+* If the resulting RRM in shape space is too big, it may take a while for Graphviz to visualize the graph.
 In that case, you might want to consider changing the options of the visualization or using other software to visualize.
-* If the output of GRRM contains reaction paths violating [Pechukas theorem](https://pubs.aip.org/aip/jcp/article-abstract/64/4/1516/786979/On-simple-saddle-points-of-a-potential-surface-the) and [its extention (Hiroshi Teramoto, Pontential Energy Function, symmetry and its consequences, in Japanese)](https://www.jstc.org/frontier15/), the code outputs assertion errors.
+* If the output of GRRM contains reaction paths violating [Pechukas theorem](https://pubs.aip.org/aip/jcp/article-abstract/64/4/1516/786979/On-simple-saddle-points-of-a-potential-surface-the) and [its extension (Hiroshi Teramoto, Pontential Energy Function, symmetry and its consequences, in Japanese)](https://www.jstc.org/frontier15/), the code outputs assertion errors.
 For example, in case of AuCu4 (in the sample directory), it outputs the following assertion error:
 ```
 Violation of Pechukus theorem:
 TS8: